 Discussion/Conclusion:

-The reward system used in the present study has demonstrated a significant effect on the participants ability to remain safe in the community.
+The reward system used in the present study has demonstrated a significant effect on the participant’s ability to remain safe in the community.
 Development of pivotal independent living and social skills have resulted in a clear increase in his quality of life by expanding autonomous engagement in the community and at home.